phapdinh/electron-project/README.md

 # electron-project

 Desktop application that takes notes you create

-#How to use
+# How to use
-Git clone
+Git clone down repo
 npm install
 npm start